Factbox: Europe's fight to make farming subsidies 'green'

 The new CAP will limit who is defined as an “active farmer” and can receive subsidies - another attempt to stop large businesses and landowners sucking up money.

-Negotiators had also considered a requirement for countries to hand roughly 3% of farm payments to young farmers, to help attract new talent.
-A final agreement on this was not confirmed.
+Negotiators are also considering a requirement for countries to hand roughly 3% of farm payments to young farmers, to help attract new talent.

-Also under discussion were standards for working conditions in farming and a crisis fund in case agricultural markets are disrupted by an emergency such as a pandemic.
+Also under discussion are standards for working conditions in farming and a crisis fund in case agricultural markets are disrupted by an emergency such as a pandemic.

 ($1 = 0.8173 euros)